soffes/blog/published/2010-06-06-wwdc-2010-predictions/wwdc-2010-predictions.markdown

 ---
-title: WWDC 2010 Predictions
+tags:
-categories: apple
+- apple
 ---

+# WWDC 2010 Predictions

 I arrived in San Francisco a couple of hours ago.
 This week is going to be awesome.
 I am really looking forward to [WWDC 2010](http://developer.apple.com/wwdc)!